AvaloniaUI/avalonia-docs/docs/guides/building-cross-platform-applications/dealing-with-platforms.md

 Platform differences aren't just an issue in cross-platform development; even devices within the same platform can possess diverse capabilities.

 Most notably, this includes differences in screen size, but numerous other device characteristics may also vary, requiring the application to verify certain capabilities and adapt its behavior based on their presence (or absence).
-This is espically important when designing for cross paradigm situations, with desktop and mobile operating systems providing very different interaction models.
+This is especially important when designing for cross paradigm situations, with desktop and mobile operating systems providing very different interaction models.

 Therefore, all applications must be equipped to handle a graceful scaling back of functionality, or risk presenting a minimal feature set that does not leverage the full potential of the underlying platform.